The Safest and Most Dangerous Places in Apache County, AZ: Crime Maps and Statistics

 Is Apache County, AZ Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US county.
-Apache County ranks in the 7th percentile for safety, meaning it is safer than 7% of counties but less safe than 93%.
-This analysis applies only to Apache County's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Apache County's combined rate is much higher than the norm.
+Apache County sits in the 7th percentile, ahead of 7% of counties and behind 93%.
+The grade covers only Apache County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Apache County is 57.74 per 1,000 residents in the typical year.
-Apache County Residents generally consider the southeast part of the county to be the safest.
-Your chance of being a victim of crime in Apache County varies by area - ranging from 1 in 14 in the northeast areas to 1 in 32 in the southeast.
+The overall crime rate in Apache County is 57.74 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the county the safest.
+Your chance of being a victim ranges from 1 in 14 in the northeast areas to 1 in 32 in the southeast.

-When looking at total crime counts (rather than per capita rates), the east parts of Apache County, AZ see the most incidents - about 787 per year.
-In contrast, the west part of the county has the fewest, with approximately 175 crimes annually.
+Counting total incidents instead of per-capita rates, the east parts of Apache County, AZ report the most crime, about 787 cases per year.
+The west part reports the fewest, around 175 per year.

 The Cost of Crime™ in Apache County, AZ

-The total projected cost of crime in Apache County for 2025 is $60,548,495.
-This translates to approximately $983 per resident and $3,218 per household.
-On average, crime-related costs account for 4.8% of the median household income in Apache County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Apache County for 2025 is $60,548,495, about $983 per resident and $3,218 per household.
+That equals 4.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.3%